Warming last night’s dinner is easy and convenient, but do you know how to avoid the health risks?

 The only thing worse than the diarrhea and vomiting that accompany food poisoning is knowing that you could have avoided it by practicing better food-safety habits.

-Even if you’re in a hurry and reheating food on the fly, you’ll want to be sure and follow these guidelines to avoid getting sick:
+Even if you’re in a hurry and reheating food on the fly, you’ll want to be sure to follow these guidelines to avoid getting sick:

-- Follow FDA guidelines when reheating leftovers.
+- Follow Food and Drug Administration (FDA) guidelines, when reheating leftovers.
 Heat food to at least 165 degrees and bring sauces, soups and gravies to a boil.

 - When in doubt, throw it out.
 Contaminated food doesn’t have to look or smell funny to be bad.

-- Don’t think that your microwave will zap bacteria.
+- Don’t assume that your microwave will zap bacteria.
 Microwave ovens cook unevenly, overcooking some spots and leaving some cold.
-It’s the cold areas where bacteria thrive.
+It’s the cold areas, where bacteria thrive.

 Additionally, the following foods are more susceptible to contamination: